 Social Media and Follow-up

-- Do Facebook posts thrice a day.
+• Do Facebook posts thrice a day.

-- Interact with strangers on Twitter by tweeting, hourly.
+• Interact with strangers on Twitter by tweeting, hourly.

-- Tell every possible person on the internet about your project.
+• Tell every possible person on the internet about your project.

-- Send emails to all your contacts regarding your project, weekly.
+• Send emails to all your contacts regarding your project, weekly.

-- Take a follow up via email or phone with the people who said they'll fund your project or showed their interest.
+• Take a follow-up via email or phone with the people who said they'll fund your project or showed their interest.

 Conclusion

 Crowdfunding is a good option for new startups with people and investors getting aware of it.
 It is a platform to show your product to investors if you do not have many contacts in the business world.
 The main advantage of crowdfunding is that you do not necessarily have to lose equity while raising funds.
-However, Indian crowdfunding system does work in that way a lot.
-There might be some people who will fund you without equity but you will get the majority of the funds from professional investors who will demand equity in your company.
-It's your job to choose the right crowdfunding option.
+However, the Indian crowdfunding system does work in that way a lot.

 FAQs

-What Is Crowdfunding in India? or what is crowdfunding and how does it work?
+What is crowdfunding and how does it work?

 In its simplest form, crowdfunding is getting others to finance the creation of a product, project, business, or work of art.
 It’s extremely advantageous for entrepreneurs and eliminates the overbearing upfront costs that stop most startups before they begin.
 It uses a web-based platform or social networking sites to solicit funds for the fundraiser by showcasing the story to potential donors or investors.

 Crowdfunding can be a fast way to raise finance with no upfront fees in businesses.
 Pitching a project or business through the online platform can be a valuable form of marketing and result in media attention.
-Sharing your idea, you can often get feedback and expert guidance on how to improve it, etc.
+By sharing your idea, you can often get feedback and expert guidance on how to improve it, etc.

 What is an example of crowdfunding?